 1. Make it short and sweet.

 Creating a product demo video involves more than just tinkering with tools and effects in a video maker.
 A script is important as well, but you have to know when to stop.
+You can use a script length calculator to accurately estimate the time you speak and when you should stop.
 Thirty seconds to a minute’s worth of script is ideal.
 But if you really have to make it longer, then you have to make sure that your content is engaging enough to keep your viewers interested.
 This can be a huge challenge — especially if your viewer just happens to stumble upon your product demo video.

 To keep your script short but meaningful, make sure to keep the language understandable.
 Avoid jargon and long, complicated sentences.
 Remember, your video is meant to explain your product, not make it hard to understand.